aminul-islam-niloy/Nodepad-SI/README.md

-# Notepad SI - Simple Text Editor Application
+# Notepad SI - Text Editor Application

 Notepad SI is a simple text editor application built using C# and Windows Forms.
 This application allows users to create, edit, format, and save text documents with basic formatting options.
 It resembles the functionality of the Windows Notepad application.